gabrieldansereau/ms_betadiversity_hotspots/manuscript.md

 new profile with a lot more variation.
 When too many poor sites are present, rich sites will almost certainly have lower LCBD values.
+This shows that aggregating too many different sites can possibly mask some patterns of uniqueness.
+Total beta diversity increased with spatial extent ([@fig:scaling;
+@fig:medians]), which is in line with previous studies [@Barton2013SpaSca;
-This shows that aggregating too many different sites can possibly mask some patterns of uniqueness. @Allen2019LonEff showed that bird biodiversity was indeed dependent on scale, as gamma diversity decreased with land-use change at regional scales, but beta diversity increased at landscape scales. @Tan2017HowBet showed that both total beta diversity and its causes are dependent on scales, as beta diversity decreases with increasing scales, and that environmental filtering has greater effect at bigger grain size, such as ours.
+@Heino2015ComAna].
+Median LCBD values and gamma diversity showed a similar pattern. @Allen2019LonEff showed that bird biodiversity was indeed dependent on scale, as gamma diversity decreased with land-use change at regional scales, but beta diversity increased at landscape scales.
+Total beta diversity was high at the continental scale, but lower that what has been observed in some studies [@Sor2018UniSam].

 Our results show that SDM models provide uniqueness predictions similar to the occurrence data while filling in gaps in poorly sampled regions.
 This is of interest as it provides a quantitative evaluation, however imperfect, for sites where we would otherwise not have anything.
-Our SDMs also offered relevant LCBD predictions using eBird, arguably one the largest presence-absence dataset available (when using its complete checklists system), showed the measure's potential on such massive data.
-Moreover, our results show that relevant community-level predictions can be achieved using simple stacked-SDMs.
+Our SDMs also offered relevant LCBD predictions using eBird, arguably one the largest presence-absence dataset available (when using its complete checklists system), and showed the measure's potential on such massive data.
+Moreover, our results showed that relevant community-level predictions can be achieved using simple stacked-SDMs.
 These two elements open up new opportunities for LCBD analyses on extended spatial scales, as well as for the diversity of taxons on which it can be applied.
 At the coarse